Bundoora - East

 PROFILE FAQ

-Bundoora - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Bundoora - East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects that could impact the area.
-Notable ones include M80 Ring Road Completion, Research and Development Centre, Uni Hill Factory Outlets Stage 3A, Northpark Private Hospital Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified thirteen projects expected to impact the region.
+Notable ones are M80 Ring Road Completion, Research and Development Centre, Uni Hill Factory Outlets Stage 3A, Northpark Private Hospital Redevelopment.
+The following list details those most likely relevant.

 Professional plan users can use the search below to filter and access additional projects.